-On 21 August 2014, Falcon announced that further to its press release of 2 May 2014, Falcon has completed its Farm-Out Agreement and Joint Operating Agreement (collectively "the Agreements") with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited ("Origin") and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), (collectively referred to herein as the "Farminees"), each farming into 35% of Falcon's exploration permits in the Beetaloo Basin, Australia (the "Permits").
-Falcon received A\$20 million cash from the Farminees.
+On 21 August 2014, Falcon completed its Farm-Out Agreement and Joint Operating Agreement (collectively the "Agreements") with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited ("Origin") and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), (collectively referred to herein as the "Farminees"), each farming into 35% of Falcon's exploration permits in the Beetaloo Basin, Australia (the "Permits").

-The transaction details are:
+The transaction details were:

-- Falcon has received A\$20 million cash from the farminees. - Origin was appointed as Operator. - Farminees to carry Falcon in a nine well exploration and appraisal program over the next four years, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - o 1 hydraulic fracture stimulated vertical exploration well and core study; - 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling/testing specifically planned to take the project towards commerciality.
+- Falcon received A\$20 million cash from the farminees. - Origin was appointed as Operator. - Farminees to carry Falcon in a nine well exploration and appraisal program over the next four years, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - o 1 hydraulic fracture stimulated vertical exploration well and core study; - 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling/testing specifically planned to take the project towards commerciality.
 Falcon retains a 30% interest in the Permits. - Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns.
-This work is expected to be completed within the first three years (2014 2016). - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each Party in proportion to their working interest.
-This work programme is expected to be undertaken in year 4 (2017). - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each Party in proportion to their working interest.
-This work programme is expected to be undertaken in year 5 (2018). - Framinees may reduce or surrender their interests back to Falcon only after: - The drilling of the first five wells or - o The drilling and testing of the next two horizontally fracture stimulated wells.
+This work is expected to be completed within the next two years (2015 2016). - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic data collection with a capped expenditure of A\$53 million, any cost overrun funded by each Party in proportion to their working interest.
+This work programme is expected to be undertaken in year three (2017). - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each Party in proportion to their working interest.
+This work programme is expected to be undertaken in year four (2018). - Framinees may reduce or surrender their interests back to Falcon only after: - o The drilling of the first five wells or - o The drilling and testing of the next two horizontally fracture stimulated wells.